 In order to ensure that our long-term needs for highly qualified employees are met, and to recruit new employees, we make use of online personnel marketing, regularly participate in recruiting events and careers fairs, and organize our own recruiting events.
-In addition, we encourage long-term retention with attractive development programs.
+In addition, we try to encourage long-term retention with attractive development programs.

-At Fresenius, qualifications are the only thing that matters in the selection of personnel.
-Consequently, at Fresenius women and men with comparable qualifications will continue to have the same career opportunities.
-As of December 31, 2018, the proportion of female employees within the Fresenius Group was 68%.
-Women also held 30% of senior management positions, based on the number of worldwide participants in the Long Term Incentive Plan 2018 (LTIP 2018).
-Detailed information on the statutory targets for the participation of women and men in management positions is available within the Corporate Governance Declaration pursuant to Section 289 f of the German
+At Fresenius, qualifications and experience are the only things that matter in the selection of personnel.
+Consequently, at Fresenius we have the aspiration that women and men with comparable qualifications will continue to have the same career opportunities.
+As of December 31, 2019, the proportion of female employees within the Fresenius Group was 68%.
+Women also held 32% of senior management positions, based on the number of worldwide participants in the Long Term Incentive Plan 2018 (LTIP 2018).
+Detailed information on the statutory targets for the participation of women and men in management positions is available within the Corporate Governance Declaration pursuant to 289f of the German Commercial Code (HGB) on our website, see www.fresenius.com/corporate-governance.